oktadev/schematics/README.md

 # OktaDev Schematics

-This repository is a Schematics implementation that allows you to easily integrate Okta into your Angular, React, and Vue projects.
+This repository is a Schematics implementation that allows you to easily integrate Okta into your Angular, React, Vue, and Ionic projects.

 **Prerequisites:** [Node.js](https://nodejs.org/).